rauf-babar/Furnish-AI/README.md

 ```

 The base SDXL output failed to properly include the table, while the LoRA fine-tuned output generated a clearer table and a more coherent bed structure.

 ---

-## Website / Output Demo Flow

-The website flow is designed to be simple:

-1. Upload a room image.
-2. Upload furniture reference image(s).
-3. Enter a prompt describing the target room design.
-4. Generate the furnished room.
-5. Compare the original room with the generated output.

----